powsybl/powsybl-core/docs/tools/loadflow.md

 itools loadflow command allows you to run a [loadflow](../architecture/loadflow) on a IIDM network, imported from a case file.

 ## Configuration for running loadflow command
-The configuration for the loadflow is defined in [powsybl configuration file](../configuration/configuration.md):
+The parameters for the loadflow are [configured](../configuration/modules/load-flow-default-parameters.md) in the [configuration file](../configuration/configuration.md).

-The loadflow implementation to use is read from the `LoadFlowFactory` tag of the `componentDefaultConfig` section.
+The loadflow implementation to use is read from the `LoadFlowFactory` tag of the [`componentDefaultConfig` section](../configuration/modules/componentDefaultConfig.md).

 Here is an example of a minimal configuration for a 'mock' loadflow (i.e. an implementation that does nothing on the network).
 If you want to execute a true computation, you should configure a 'real' loadflow implementation
 (e.g. RTE's [Hades2LF](http://www.rte.itesla-pst.org/), is currently free to use for academic/non commercial purposes).